blue-pho3nix/org2ip-asn/README.md

 ## Why Multiple Names Help You Out

 - A company is registered under many organization names.
 For example, IBM: `IBM`, `IBM Cloud`, `International Business Machines Corporation`, other acquisitions, and more.
-- Each name you pass is looked up separately, and the results are merged, so list every entity and acquisition you want covered.
+- Each name you pass is looked up separately, so list every entity and acquisition you want covered.

 ## Rate Limiting